maxijonson/gpt-turbo/README.md

 > Are you a dev looking for the library?
 [Click here](./packages/lib/)!

 GPT Turbo is a JavaScript library for seamless integration with OpenAI's Chat Completion API.
-It ensures smooth conversation continuity and message history tracking, perfect for creating conversational AI applications.
+It allows you to manage conversation history for smooth conversation continuity, fine-tune chat completion parameters and define callable functions.
+The library also supports plugins for extending its functionality beyond the core features.

 ## Features